EB-5 investment amounts and costs

 04

 This is a project where NCE invests in a project through preferred shares, pari passu or any other form of equity in JCE.
-Such projects are inherently riskier but have the potential to bring higher returns to the investor if the business is successful.
+Such projects are inherently riskier but, in theory, have the potential to bring higher returns if business is successful.

-In such models, there is no fixed term for the return of funds to the investor, and the return on investors' capital depends on the sale or refinancing of the project.
+In such models, there is no fixed term of repayment of investor's capital, and it entirely depends on profitable sale or refinancing of the project.

 EB-5 Investors